The longest edge in discrete and continuous long-range percolation: Proofs for the continuous model

 \subsection{The typical maximal edge length}

-In order to apply Theorem \ref{Th:Penrose18}, we will enlarge the random graph by adding a (marked) point at $x\in\mathbb{R}^d$ to define the coupled random variables $U_x$ and $V_x$.
-So, we will be led to work under the Palm measure associated with the underlying Poisson point process (see {\it e.g.$\,$} \cite[Sections 3.3 and 3.4]{SW} or \cite[Chapter 9]{last3} for an overview).
-We denote by $\mathbb{P}_x$ the Palm measure obtained by adding $x$ to the Poisson point process and by $\mathbb{E}_x$ the corresponding expectation.
+In order to apply Theorem \ref{Th:Penrose18}, we will enlarge the random graph by adding two (marked) points at $x_1,x_2\in\mathbb{R}^d$ to define the coupled random variables $U_{x_1, x_2}$ and $V_{x_1, x_2}$.
+So, we will be led to work under the (2-fold) Palm measure associated with the underlying Poisson point process (see {\it e.g.$\,$} \cite[Sections 3.3 and 3.4]{SW} or \cite[Chapter 9]{last3} for an overview).
+We denote by $\mathbb{P}_{x_1, x_2}$ the Palm measure obtained by adding $x_1, x_2$ to the Poisson point process and by $\mathbb{E}_{x_1, x_2}$ the corresponding expectation.